Continuing Education Activity

 Digital mammography can be applied better to diagnose breast cancer in dense breasts.
-Tomosynthesis or 3D mammography may also be used, which improves the ability to find minutely sized cancers and decrease probabilities of false-positives.
+Tomosynthesis or 3D mammography may also be used, which improves the ability to find minutely sized cancers and decrease the probability of false positives.

 Magnetic resonance imaging (MRI) cost is higher than for mammography worldwide.

-Thermography use is based on the fact of elevated breast skin temperatures overlying breast cancers, which are supposed to detect occult malignancies, show inconclusive results.
+Thermography use is based on the fact of elevated breast skin temperatures overlying breast cancers.

 Ultrasound is usually used to know more about the positive clinical examination or screening mammography on diagnostic fronts.
 It has limited use as a screening device due to various factors, including the inability to find micro-calcification and poor specificity.

 Screening MRI is considered less specific, but more sensitive than mammography in high-risk women for detection of invasive cancers.

 Annual mammography and MRI, and at times at 6 months duration, is needed for women with BRCA gene mutations, strong family history of breast cancer, and prior chest radiation therapy.

 As a patient can herself find breast cancer at times, she should not only be informed and made aware of the breast self-awareness but also instructed to notify the health care provider if and when any change in the breast occurs.The health care providers should be affluent with screening and counseling asymptomatic patients with a family history of BRCA cancers.
 Genetic counselors and the team should be doing assessments to provide genetic testing after informed consent.